 Day 8: Wander in the Sacred Valley

-While you could rent a car and try to see a lot of the Sacred Valley yourself, we highly recommend going with a guided tour and learning more about the history!
-We absolutely loved Flashpacker Connect, who we used for Sacred Valley, Machu Picchu, and Rainbow Mountain.
-They use local guides who were all super knowledgeable, had great tips, and took wonderful photos!
+While you could rent a car and try to see a lot of the Sacred Valley yourself, we highly recommend going on a guided tour and learning more about the history!
+We absolutely love this tour, which includes a 2-day trip to the Sacred Valley and Machu Picchu.
+They use local guides who are all super knowledgeable, have great tips, and take wonderful photos!

 After Maras, you’ll head to Ollantaytambo to admire the ruins while climbing up the steep steps, before embarking on your train ride to Aguas Calientes, the town at the base of Machu Picchu.
 Grab a quick dinner and head to bed early before your amazing day tomorrow!